Navigating the System: A Virtual Workshop on Confidence, Communication & Being Heard in Cleft Care (Parents and Carers)

 Why join?

-• Build confidence in speaking up and advocating for yourself or your child
+• Build confidence in advocating for yourself and your child

-• Connect with others in the cleft community and share experiences in a supportive space
+• Connect with other parents and carers in the cleft community

-This session will be open to all parents and carers of a child born with a cleft at any stage of their cleft journey.
-Come along to meet others, ask questions and share experiences.
-This will be a safe space for discussion, and we encourage you to contribute to get as much out of this one off session as possible.
+This session is open to all parents and carers of a child born with a cleft, at any stage of their cleft journey.
+The workshop will provide a supportive and safe space to share experiences, ask questions, and learn together.

 If you have any issues on the day or any questions before then, please get in touch with Lucy, [email protected].